vmari/CronBundle/README.md

 1. Download CrontabBundle using composer
 2. Enable the Bundle
-3. Update your database schema
-4. Define crontabs in your config
+3. Define crontabs in your config

 ### Step 1: Download CrontabBundle using composer